trpc/trpc/www/docs/server/procedures.md

 ## Multiple Procedures

-To add multiple procedures, you define them as properties on the object passed to `t.router()`.
+To add multiple publicProcedures, you define them as properties on the object passed to `t.router()`.

 ```tsx
 import { initTRPC } from '@trpc/server';